 The domestic regional classifications for the survey are based on the NUTS (Nomenclature of Territorial Units) classification used by Eurostat.
 The NUTS 3 regions correspond to the eight Regional Authorities established under the Local Government Act, 1991 (Regional Authorities) (Establishment) Order, 1993, which came into operation on 1 January 1994.
 The NUTS 2 regions, which were proposed by Government and agreed by Eurostat in 1999, are a more aggregated version of the NUTS 3 regions.
-Data is published at NUTS2 level.
+Changes made under the 2014 Local Government Act prompted a revision to the Irish NUTS2 and NUTS3 Regions.
+These changes to the NUTS boundaries have been given legal status under Commission Regulation (EU) 2016/2066 and have come into force from Q1 2018.
+Data is published at NUTS2 level, NUTS3 level and county level.
 The classification is as follows: